Healthcare in Cyprus is cheap and effective, and is another reason many expats relocate to the island.

 There are many pharmacies in Cyprus, especially in highly populated areas such as Paphos, Larnaca and Limassol.

-Cyprus pharmacies are typically open from 9am until noon, when they close for a few hours and reopen from 3pm to 6pm or 7pm.
+Cyprus pharmacies are typically open from 9am until noon or 1pm, when they close for a few hours and reopen from 3pm to 6pm or 7pm.
+Night pharmacies are open from 8am to 10pm but can be contacted 24 hours if medication is needed.

 Emergency services in Cyprus